 MAG used the 2018 HERE regionwide speed data to improve the speed estimates produced by the transportation models.
 The model-estimated speeds are in reasonable agreement with observed arterial and freeway speeds during the peak and off-peak periods.

-MAG obtains commercial speed data on a regular basis, annually, if funding is available.
+MAG obtains commercial speed data from INRIX annually.
 The recalibrated model will be validated with new speed and traffic count data as appropriate.

 VEHICLE REGISTRATIONS